Castle Upton: History

 It is sometimes stated that Castle Upton contains parts of the earlier priory buildings, but other sources conclude that no part of the building predates the work of the Norton family.
 Even the existence of a house of the Knights of St John at this site has been questioned, due to lack of evidence.
 Sir Robert Norton, an officer under Sir Arthur Chichester, Governor of Carrickfergus, obtained lands along the Six Mile Water, and started work on the castle in the late 16th century, building what is now the east wing.
 This work was completed by Sir Humphrey Norton in the first part of the 17th century, and like many castles of the Plantation period was surrounded by a bawn wall.

 The castle was purchased in 1625 by Captain Henry Upton, who had served under the Earl of Essex, and was renamed for his own family.
-Upton became Member of Parliament for Carrickfergus in 1634, and several of his descendants served as Members for Carrickfergus and for Antrim County.
-The family supported the protestant William III in the war against the Catholic James II.
+Upton became Member of Parliament for Carrickfergus in 1634, and several of his descendants served as Members for Carrickfergus and for County Antrim.
+The family supported the Protestant William III in the war against the Catholic James II.
 In 1776, Clotworthy Upton (1721–1785) was created Baron Templetown after serving in the household of Princess Augusta, dowager Princess of Wales.
 Lord Templetown commissioned Scottish architect Robert Adam to remodel Castle Upton in a castellated style.
 Although Adam never visited Ireland his scheme was mostly carried out, including alterations to the roof line and the addition of the north wing.
 Adam also designed a mausoleum and a stable block, comprising a double courtyard to the north-east of the house.
 This was completed in 1789, after John Upton had succeeded his father as 2nd Baron Templetown.
 He sat in the British House of Commons from 1802 to 1812 as one of two representatives for Bury St Edmunds, and in 1806 he was created Viscount Templetown.
 His successor Henry Montagu Upton, 2nd Viscount Templetown (1799–1863), commissioned Edward Blore to remodel the house in 1837.

 During the first half of the 20th century, Castle Upton was sold by the Upton family.
 The Adam alterations to the roof were removed, and the Adam wing fell into disrepair.
 In 1963 the semi-ruined house was purchased by Sir Robin Kinahan, a prominent businessman and former Lord Mayor of Belfast, for £53,000.
 His wife, the artist Coralie de Burgh, guided the restoration of Castle Upton over the succeeding years.
 Improvements were continued by their son, Danny Kinahan and his wife Anna, who later opened the castle as a wedding venue.
 In 2016 the Kinahans placed Castle Upton on the market for £1.35m.